Pricing Blog Compare Glossary

 Priority Levels

 Each MX record has a priority number.
 Lower numbers have higher priority.
-Servers try the lowest number first, then move to higher numbers if the first fails.
+Servers try the lowest number first, providing failover and redundancy.

 Redundancy

 Having multiple MX records ensures you don't miss emails if your primary server goes down.
-Backup servers can queue mail until the primary is back online.
+Backup servers queue mail until the primary is back.

 TTL (Time To Live)